Defining and Calling Functions #

-• Concept Explanation: A function is a self-contained block of code that performs a specific task.
-In Swift, function syntax is highly flexible, supporting everything from a simple C-style to an Objective-C style with detailed argument labels.
-Every function has a type, consisting of the parameter types and the return type.
+- Concept Explanation: A function is a self-contained chunk of code that performs a specific task.
+Every function has a type, consisting of its parameter types and return type.

 func greet(person: String) -> String {